 Accounting Definitions B - There are hundreds of accounting definitions, financial meanings and bookkeeping terms here in my accounting terms glossary.

-Use this as an accounting resource to help improve your knowledge of bookkeeping terms starting with the Letter B.
+Use this as an accounting resource to help improve your knowledge of bookkeeping terms and accounting definitions starting with the Letter B.

 A sum of money owed that is unlikely to be repaid.